Back to overview

 1. Incorrect water temperature

-If you don't have a kettle that shows the temperature, you can also mix the boiling water with some cold water to lower the temperature.
+If you don't have a kettle that shows the temperature, you can also mix boiling water with some cold water to lower the temperature.

 2. The right amount

-3. Lumps
+3. Clumps

 4. Storage